About the Governors

 The governing board is responsible for the conduct of the school, and must promote high standards of educational achievement.

-The full governing board meets five times a year, twice in the autumn and spring terms and once in the summer term.
+The full governing board meets four times a year, once in the autumn and spring terms and twice in the summer term.

 All Governors’ terms of office are for 4 years except for the Headteacher.